yufeih/azure-docs-sdk-node/docs-ref-services/preview/ai-metrics-advisor-readme.md

 You will need two keys to authenticate the client:

 - The subscription key to your Metrics Advisor resource.
 You can find this in the **Keys and Endpoint** section of your resource in the [Azure Portal][azure_portal].
 - The API key for your Metrics Advisor instance.
-You can find this in the web portal for Metrics Advisor, in **API keys** on the left navigation menu.
-The url of your web portal can be found in the **Overview** section of your resource in the [Azure Portal][azure_portal].
+Get the web portal url for Metrics Advisor from the **Overview** section of your resource in the [Azure Portal][azure_portal].
+After logging into the web portal for Metrics Advisor, click on **API keys** on the left navigation menu to find the API key.

-Use the [Azure Portal][azure_portal] to browse to your Metrics Advisor resource and retrieve an subscription key, or use the [Azure CLI][azure_cli] snippet below:
+Use the [Azure Portal][azure_portal] to browse to your Metrics Advisor resource and retrieve an subscription key or use the [Azure CLI][azure_cli] snippet below:

 ```PowerShell
 az cognitiveservices account keys list --resource-group <your-resource-group-name> --name <your-resource-name>